The island of Leros, one of the Dodecanese group of Greek Islands (the “other” Greek islands), has a very chequered past.

-The harbour of Leros is the largest natural deep water harbour in the Mediterranean Sea, making it a strategic location that has been fought over for centuries.
+The harbour of Leros is the largest natural deep-water harbour in the Mediterranean Sea, making it a strategic location that has been fought over for centuries.

-Leros was then settled by Italian colonists under the fascist government of Benito Mussolini in the 1930’s.
+Leros was then settled by Italian colonists under the fascist government of Benito Mussolini in the 1930s.
 Captured and held by the Germans in 1943 until the end of the war, Leros then came under British administration until 1948, when the entire Dodecanese group was finally united with Greece.

-WW II and the Battle of Leros, the inspiration for Alistair MacLean’s Guns of Navarone is where Leros made it’s most famous mark in history, but the most notable legacy left on the island is by the Italians.
+WW II and the Battle of Leros, the inspiration for Alistair MacLean’s Guns of Navarone is where Leros made its most famous mark in history, but the most notable legacy left on the island is by the Italians.
 Leros has some of the finest remaining examples of Italian rationalist art deco architecture.
-Especially the town of Lakki, built under instruction from Mussolini himself, who saw Leros as such a strategic island in the Aegean, he also built his summer mansion here.
-In the all the Greek islands, Lakki is a town like no other.
+Especially the town of Lakki, built under instruction from Mussolini himself, who saw Leros as such a strategic island in the Aegean, he also built his summer mansion there.
+In all the Greek islands, Lakki is a town like no other.

 But it is not only in the main town where you can witness the Italian legacy on Leros.
 The entire island is dotted with abandoned buildings from the thirty-one years of Italian occupation when the island was fortified and developed as a strategic naval base.

 Armed with some good old local knowledge, we set off on a long hike to the southern town of Xerokampos and towards the hill of Diapori.
-This is where we were told we would find an old soldiers barracks with some interesting frescoes adorning the walls.
+This is where we were told we would find an old soldiers’ barracks with some interesting frescoes adorning the walls.

 Peering in through the bars, we were more than surprised to get our first glimpse of the paintings we had been told were done by the occupying Italians.
-The almost comic book element to the characters painted in the hallway was far from the what we had expected.
+The almost comic book element to the characters painted in the hallway was far from what we had expected.
 We were also concerned that we may not be able to get into the building to further explore.

 Around the front, the building was completely open and apparently in use to shelter goats.
-This we knew by the 3 inches of goat shit covering the entire floor!
-‘Deep breath and soldier on’ (it stunk and felt not so nice under foot!).
+This we knew by the 3 inches of goat shit covering the entire floor.
+Deep breath and soldier on (it stunk and felt not so nice underfoot).

 Considering the poor state of the building and its exposure to the elements, these paintings are in incredibly good condition.

-It is hard to know if all of the paintings were done by the same artist as some are almost cartoon like, while there were two that did kind of fall into the renaissance category.
+It is hard to know if all of the paintings were done by the same artist as some are almost cartoon-like, while there were two that did kind of fall into the renaissance category.
 In the next room, in such contrast to the previous satirical illustration, was what we now know are copies of paintings by the famous Dutch 16th century Renaissance painter Pieter Bruegel The Eleder.

-First, is a copy of ‘ The Peasant Dance‘
+First is a copy of ‘ The Peasant Dance‘

-On the opposing wall ‘The Peasant Wedding‘
+On the opposing wall, ‘The Peasant Wedding‘

 As we wandered further into the building, we found the original paintings we saw through the bars earlier.
-These were almost akin to early style comic book drawings.
+These were almost akin to early-style comic book drawings.
 Five drawings depict a sassy lady in a blue dress and a mischievous pooch who, hot on her heels, eventually steals the tail from her fox stole.
 Who is this mystery lady, and is she the lady in the previous illustration kissing Herr Hauptfelwebel?